MicrosoftDocs/SupportArticles-docs/support/windows-server/networking/error-element-not-found-dfsn.md

   |`RootShare`     |`REG_SZ`         |`Public`         |

   > [!NOTE]
-  > In the preceding example, "Public" is the name of the DFS domain-based namespace root and `LogicalShare` and `RootShare` are the registry keys of type `REG_SZ`, that need to have as value data of the name of the DFS Namespace root, "Public".
+  > In the preceding example, `Public` is the name of the DFS domain-based namespace root and `LogicalShare` and `RootShare` are the registry keys of type `REG_SZ`, that need to have as value data of the name of the DFS Namespace root, `Public`.

 ### For domain stand-alone DFS namespaces